janko/janko.io/_posts/2016-07-11-shrine-meets-transloadit.md

 including images, videos, audio, and documents, along with importing from and exporting to various storage services.
 It is extremely versatile, and by doing processing asynchronously it's suitable for both quick processing and long running jobs.
-Transloadit is also the company behind [TUS], the first open protocol for resumable file uploads.
+Transloadit is also the company behind [tus], an open protocol for resumable file uploads.

 Unlike most other file processing services, Transloadit is only in charge of processing, and allows you to export the processed files to dedicated storage